youyingfeng/recursivesandwich/README.md

 - Design the look of enemies to be original and menacing
 - Design terrain textures to resemble walls of a tower
 - Make use of photography and photoshop to design background, making it resemble a post-apocalyptic Singapore.
+- Soundscaping and composition of background soundtrack during gameplay
 - Bug fixes and improvements to the efficiency of the code